 The 34UC79G-B is a 34 inch ultrawide monitor with an IPS-type LCD and a 144 Hz refresh rate.
 It comes with most of the features of the CHG90 and has the same vertical resolution, but uses a narrower aspect ratio.
 Its picture quality in a dark room isn't quite as good due to its lower contrast ratio and it doesn't support HDR, but it is quite comparable in performance as a gaming monitor.
 Overall, it is a good pick for those looking for cheaper alternatives.

 This is a good monitor for a mixed usage.
-The Samsung CHG90's better than average picture quality and great gaming-related features make it a decently versatile monitor that should prove suitable for most applications.
+The better than average picture quality and great gaming-related features make it a decently versatile monitor that should prove suitable for most applications.
 While its exceptionally wide format might be unwieldy, it produces a very immersive experience and can be useful for multitasking as well.

 This is an average monitor for using in an office.
-The Samsung C49HG90 can get bright enough to be usable even in brighter office environments.
+The Samsung CHG90 can get bright enough to be usable even in brighter office environments.
 Its stand offers acceptable flexibility for a monitor of its size, but its narrow viewing angles mean sharing your screen can't be done easily.
 The short aspect ratio and relatively low resolution can also be a bit limiting productivity-wise.

-The Samsung CHG90 is a great choice for a gaming monitor.
+This is a great choice for a gaming monitor.
 Its low input lag and high refresh rate covers the essentials, but it also supports both Freesync and BFI for better motion.
 Its strange ratio means you will have vertical black bars surrounding 16:9 sources such as an Xbox One, but the monitor also comes with a picture-in-picture mode which allows you to separate it in half, allowing you to keep the leftover space productive.

 This is a good monitor for consuming most types of media.
 While its aspect ratio will cause even cinemascope content to have vertical black bars, its high contrast ratio gives it better picture quality than average, making movies quite enjoyable.
 It also supports both HDR and wide gamuts like DCI-P3, making it relatively up-to-date with technologies used in current releases.

 This is a decent monitor for HDR gaming.
-The Samsung CHG90's input lag is low, and it comes with support for FreeSync 2 which might be useful with upcoming PC games.
+The Samsung CHG90's input lag is low, and it comes with support for FreeSync 2 which might be useful for upcoming PC games.
 However, its peak brightness in HDR isn't exceptional, and its local dimming system is a bit rudimentary.